NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

   }
 }

+// this is a decorator, and would be used like `@injectService propertyName`
+// where target is the class, name would be "propertyName", and descriptor is the
+// property descriptor describing the existing "propertyName" on the class that is
+// being decorated
+//
+// For more information on decorators, checkout the above linked decorator plugin
+// for babel.
-// TODO: explain that this is a decorator export function injectService(target, name, descriptor) {
+export function injectService(target, name, descriptor) {
   return {
     configurable: false,